January 21, 2020

-The Public Affairs Section at the U.S. Embassy in Ulaanbaatar is now accepting applications from the English Language or Foreign Language Departments of accredited universities, and vocational training centers (host institutes) for the Fulbright English Teaching Assistant (ETA) Program for the 2019-2020 academic year.
+The Public Affairs Section at the U.S. Embassy in Ulaanbaatar is now accepting applications from the English Language or Foreign Language Departments of accredited universities, and vocational training centers (host institutes) for the Fulbright English Teaching Assistant (ETA) Program for the 2020-2021 academic year.
 The Fulbright ETA Program is sponsored and managed by the Bureau of Educational and Cultural Affairs (ECA) at the U.S. Department of State.
-The Fulbright ETA Program aims to:
+The program aims to:

 - Strengthen English language instruction, while providing cultural insights;

 - Provide opportunities for personal and career development and international experience; and

 - Enhance cross-cultural communication opportunities by providing a native speaker presence.

 Fulbright ETAs are young and motivated recent university graduates who are willing to serve as cultural ambassadors.
 Their responsibilities include:

 - Co-planning and co-teaching up to 20 hours of speaking and listening classroom activities per week to intermediate or above English level students;